nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

     ```

-1. Once the content of the file has been saved, Docker Exec into the nginx-oss container.
+1. Once the content of the file has been saved, Docker Exec into the nginx-plus container.

     ```bash
-    docker exec -it nginx-oss /bin/bash
+    docker exec -it nginx-plus /bin/bash

     ```

-1. As the `labs/lab2/nginx-oss/etc/nginx/conf.d` folder is volume mounted to the `nginx-oss` container, the new file that you created should appear within the container under `/etc/nginx/conf.d` folder.
+1. As the `labs/lab2/nginx-plus/etc/nginx/conf.d` folder is volume mounted to the `nginx-plus` container, the new file that you created should appear within the container under `/etc/nginx/conf.d` folder.

 1. Test the new config file with `nginx -t`.
 If the configuration is valid, it will tell you so.
 If you have any errors, it will tell you which file and line number needs to be fixed.